UK Companies Facing Cyber Security Staff Shortage - Slashdot

 ... use the GUI and enter the command lines they are told.

 The PROBLEM is that admins and programmers follow a set of instructions that might have been okay for one situation, without understanding and carefully considering the ramifications for *their* situation, on *their* network, considering *current* threat trends.
 Often they get the commands to enter or the GUI buttons to click from sites like Stackoverflow or Serverfault.
-The answers on Stackoverflow might mor
+The answers on Stackoverflow might more or less answer the question and might more or less work, they do turn on the requested function.

+If you don't fully understand what you're doing though, and what "enabling RPC" actually means, that's when you create a giant security hole.

+What makes hacking "hacking" is precisely that's it's outside-the-box thinking, coming up with how to leverage things in ways nobody intended.
+Information security thinking is precisely the opposite of following a standard checklist.
+It's all about finding the "cheat", not following the rules.

 Leaving the EU wasn't about stopping all immigration.
 It was about the UK regaining full control over its immigration policies, rather than letting distant, unaccountable EU bureacrats control such matters.
 The citizens of the UK are fine with letting certain people into the nation, if these people can contribute positively.
 What isn't wanted are third-worlders who want to leech off of the UK's social programs without contributing anything of value, for example.
 I know your kind on the political left want t